cookersapp/cookers-app/README.md

 ### features

-- add recipe ingredient to current cart (or choose one if multi-cart)
-- details on cart items
-- details on products (with notes and nutrtion)
+- get geoloc on scans
 - suggested recipes on shoppinglist
 - products and recipes history
 - most common ingredients in ingredient grid
 - breadcumbs on ingredient grid
-- change cart modal (and multi-cart)
+- details on products (with notes and nutrtion)
+- add multi cart (change and create carts)
+- on recipes choose cart to add ingredients

 ### data

 - ratings on products (from noteo)
 - create all recipe ingredients

+### done

+- details on cart items
+- add recipe ingredient to current cart

 ## Technicals